netascode/ansible-dc-vxlan-example/README.md

 # Ansible NDFC VXLAN Example Repository

 This repository is designed to build the skeleton for the Network as Code DC VXLAN Ansible Galaxy Collection.
-Cloaning this repository will create a working structure that you can build upon to automate your Cisco Nexus Data Center network using Nexus Dashboard Fabric Controller (NDFC).
+Cloaning this repository will create a working structure that can be extended to automate your Cisco Nexus Data Center network using Nexus Dashboard Fabric Controller (NDFC).

 ## Setting up environment for the collection

-The first procedure for execution of the collection is going to be the installation of a virtual environment to be able to install the collection and it's requirements.
-Recomendation is to utilize [pyenv](https://github.com/pyenv/pyenv) which provides a robust python virtual environment capability that also includes management of python versions.
-These instructions will be detailed around pyenv.
-For the pipeline execution please refer to *pipeline section* where it is documented at container level.
+Installation of a Python virtual environment is needed in order to install the collection and it's requirements.
+We recommend [pyenv](https://github.com/pyenv/pyenv) which provides a robust Python virtual environment capability that also allows for management of different python versions.
+The following instructions are detailed around using pyenv.
+For pipeline execution please refer to the *pipeline section* which is documented at container level.

 ### Step 1 - Installing the example repository

-To simplify the usage of the collection we are providing you with an [example repository](https://github.com/netascode/ansible-dc-vxlan-example) that you can clone from GitHub which creates the proper skeleton structure required, including examples for pipelines.
-Cloaning this repository requires the installation of [git client](https://git-scm.com/downloads) that is available for all platforms.
+To simplify getting started with this collection we are providing you with an [example repository](https://github.com/netascode/ansible-dc-vxlan-example) that you can clone from GitHub.
+This repository creates the required skeleton structure including examples for pipelines.
+Cloaning this repository requires the installation of [git client](https://git-scm.com/downloads) which is available for all platforms.

 Run the following command in the location of interest.